Programmable photonic waveguide arrays: opportunities and challenges: Device modeling and design

-where C$_{a,b}$ is the coupling coefficient between waveguides $a$ and $b$, $\beta_i$ is the propagation constant of waveguide $i$ and $N$ is the number of waveguides.
-When designing a static device Hamiltonian, the propagation constants are typically set by adjusting the refractive index of the waveguides~\cite{itoh2006ultrafast}, whereas the coupling coefficients are determined by the waveguide refractive index and the distance between them~\cite{yariv1991optical}.
-The unitary transformation implemented by the device is described by the time evolution of the Hamiltonian:
+Each of those Hamiltonians can be expressed as a tri-diagonal matrix using discrete differential equations~\supercite{christodoulides_discretizing_2003,lederer2008discrete}: { \medmuskip = 0.1mu } where $C_{a,b}$ is the coupling coefficient between waveguides $a$ and $b$, $\beta_i$ is the propagation constant of waveguide $i$ and $N$ is the number of waveguides.
+When designing a static device Hamiltonian, the propagation constants are typically set by adjusting the refractive index of the waveguides~\supercite{itoh2006ultrafast}, whereas the coupling coefficients are determined by the waveguide refractive index and the distance between them~\supercite{yariv1991optical}.

-where the duration of the time evolution is given by the length of the effective coupled region $L$.
-In this case, the unitary transformation is calculated using a time-ordered exponential, which makes the device design more challenging.

 This modeling method is a widely used approach that assumes a tridiagonal Hamiltonian with real-valued terms.
 The parameters are obtained generally based on a two-waveguide system.
 Although this method is subject to several assumptions, it remains a justified approximation for the static design of devices and serves as a starting point.